Pekepeke-Kiore

 Step 1

-Choose a cool spot indoors to grow your kit that has plenty of air movement and is out of direct sunlight e.g. spare bedroom, garage or laundry.
-Not in a tub or closet.
+Choose a spot indoors to for the tub to sit in that has plenty of air movement and is out of direct sunlight e.g. the kitchen bench, lounge or bathroom.

 Step 2